A tired dog is a happy dog!

-It is crucial to work with an insured and licenced dog walker, as this will ensure that a certain standard of the service is met, and if in the unfortunate event an accident happens, it will be covered by the insurance provider.
+It is crucial to work with an insured and licenced dog walker, ensuring that a certain standard of the service is met.
+If in the unfortunate event, an accident happens, it will be covered by the insurance provider.

 - How many dogs do they look after at one time per dog walker?

 Ideally, the fewer dogs one person looks after, the better.
-For an off-leash walk, there should be a maximum of 6 dogs under one dog walker’s supervision.
+There should be a maximum of 6 dogs under one dog walker’s supervision for an off-leash walk.
 Of course, this will also depend on the dog walker’s ability.

 - Where will they walk your dog?